jimen8930/Regex-Tutorial/Develop/gist-template.md

 ^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$

 The provided regular expression can also be applied as a text sequence in a code repository to validate and match an email address.
+This technique ensures that users cannot proceed in situations where valid email addresses are required for form completion.
+By incorporating the regex sequence, users are compelled to enter an unspecified count of characters, succeeded by an "@" symbol, followed by a domain name of unspecified length.
+Additionally, the domain name system (for example, ".com," ".net," ".dev," etc.) must have a length between 2 and 6 characters as demonstrated in this instance.

 ## Table of Contents